influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/plugins/using_http.md

 For the following example to work, you must have already configured the [`influxdb` output plugin](telegraf/v1.13/plugins/plugin-list/#influxdb).

 ## Step 1: Configure the HTTP Input plugin in your telegraf config file
-To retrieve data from an HTTP url endpoint, enable the `inputs.http` input plugin in the `telegraf.conf`.
+To retrieve data from an HTTP url endpoint, enable the `inputs.http` input plugin in your `telegraf.conf` file.

 Specify the following options: